DancingPhoenix88/particles-training/README.md

 2. In module Renderer, select `Material = FlameRoundYellowParticle`.
 It's shader is simple (Mobile/Particles/Additive), and it's texture is a spritesheet of 50 sprites (total size: 2048x2048).
 At this moment, each particle is an entire spritesheet
 3. In module Texture Sheet Animation, set `Tiles = 10x5 (columns x rows)`, now each particle is just a frame in spritesheet.
 4. We need to rotate Shape -90 along X axis to mimic realworld flame -> adjust to Shape = Circle
-5. Particles are spreadng but they stay on the ground -> enable module `Velocity over Lifetime` to make Y going up to make particles flying.
+5. Particles are spreading but they stay on the ground -> enable module `Velocity over Lifetime` to make Y increase over time leading to particles flying up.
 Note: Because we rotated the shape, then Y axis is rotated too -> need to use Y axis of World Space
 6. Use module `Color over Lifetime` to make fire fade in and fade out like what we did in Ember VFX
-7. The animation looks not so smooth it's too slow -> let's change `cycle = 2` in module Texture Sheet Animation
+7. The animation looks not so smooth, it's too slow -> let's change `cycle = 2` in module Texture Sheet Animation
 8. Check `Prewarm` in main module to make fire particles skip 1 emission loop -> full fire shape right away instead of growing from a small to a big fire
-9. Use module Noise to add randomness to the movement of fire particles (X=going up, Y=going up, Z=0).
-Note: When you click in the curve, it will be toggled between colored and greyout, they are just toggle to display the curve in the Particle System curve window, not toggle them on or off.
+9. Use module Noise to add randomness to the movement of fire particles (X=going left/right, Y=going up, Z=0).
+Note: When you click the curve, it will be switched between colored and greyout, and it affects only the appearance in the curve window, not the actual module.
 10. Particles are too far away -> set `Start Size = 2`
 11. In order to make the fire smaller in the top, just need to use `Size over Lifetime` module with the curve going down
 12. (Optional) You can create a particle system which emits only 1 particle to mimic the light on the ground.
 You may need to set `Render Mode = Horizontal Billboard` to make the light aligned with the ground.